a-sit-plus/warden-roboto/README.md

 This library's core logic is based off [code from Google](https://github.com/google/android-key-attestation) (and actually directly integrates it), such that it can easily keep up with upstream for the lower-level functionality.
 Because of this, it only targets the JVM, although a KMP rewrite (also targeting JS/Node) is possible.
-This JVM-centricity is also the reason why the function signatures are rather JVM-esque (read: exceptions are thrown on error, as done by pretty much every verification function of classes form the `java.security` package).
+This JVM-centricity is also the reason why the function signatures are rather JVM-esque (read: exceptions are thrown on error, as done by pretty much every verification function of classes from the `java.security` package).

 This library is an integral part of the more comprehensive [WARDEN](https://github.com/a-sit-plus/warden) server-side mobile client attestation library, which also supports iOS clients and provides more idiomatic kotlin interfaces.